dcsuh/PopBioREU-Rworkshops/W3_Sims/W3_Slides/W3_Presentation_DS.md

 - What happens when $\gamma$ is increased?
 - What happens when $\beta$ is increased?
 - What happens when the ratio of is held constant but the absolute values change?
-- What is $R_0$?
-Can you derive this value for the model we've been using?

 Are the changes what you expected?
 How would changing $\gamma$ or $\beta$ impact $R_0$?